 4. Fly your butt off in a twelve-month period

-You usually have one year (or two with Asiana) to earn enough miles to qualify for Gold status.
-In the majority of programs, you are given any 12 consecutive month-period, but sometimes it has to be in a calendar year (January to December), so time your quest carefully.
+You usually have one year to earn enough miles to qualify for Gold status.
+In the majority of programs, you are given any period of 12 consecutive months but sometimes it has to be in a calendar year (January to December), so time your quest carefully.

 Leisure travellers are much more likely to earn a higher number of miles through credit card sign-up bonuses and spending rather than from actually flying, which is quite a contradiction.